OVERVIEW

 For example, in the figure below, the posterior densities (a), running posterior mean values (b) and history plots (c) for the parameter Summary_Se

 (summary sensitivity of the Anti-CCP test) are displayed for each chain represented by different color.
-The very similar results from all five chains suggest the algorithm has converged to the same solution in each case.
+The similar results from all five chains suggest the algorithm has converged to the same solution in each case.

 SUMMARY STATISTICS